RafaySystems/terraform-provider-rafay/docs/resources/blueprint.md

 ***Optional***

 - `kube_state_metrics` - (Block List) A service that listens to the Kubernetes API server and generates metrics about the state of the objects.
 (See [below for nested schema](#nestedblock--spec--default_addons--monitoring--metrics))
-- `helm_exporter` - (Boolean) Exports help release, chart, and version statistics in the Prometheus format.
+- `helm_exporter` - (Boolean) Exports helm release, chart, and version statistics in the Prometheus format.
 - `node_exporter` - (Boolean) Monitors the host system.
 - `prometheus_adapter` - (Boolean) Provides Kubernetes metrics APIs for Prometheus.
 - `metrics_server` - (Boolean) A scalable, efficient source of container resource metrics for Kubernetes built-in autoscaling pipelines.